vrugtehagel/yozo.ooo/src/docs/components/internals/index.md

 :::warning
 **Warning:** Older versions of Safari may not support `ElementInternals`.
 For those browsers, the value of `internals`{js} is `undefined`{js}.
 If support for those browsers is needed, use a [polyfill](https://unpkg.com/element-internals-polyfill).
 :::

+## Details

+The `internals`{js} variable is available within a component's [`<script>`](/docs/components/script/) section and within logic inside the [`<template>`](/docs/components/template/).
+It is primarily used for retrieving a reference to the shadow root, handling internals for form elements, and keeping track of custom element states.
+It may also be used to manually control aria properties, though this is an advanced use-case; often times it is better not to alter aria behavior at all rather than doing so incorrectly.

 ## Examples